Rutland Water Car Parking

 Go to Oakham Castle, with its unique horseshoe collection hanging from the walls.

-Then take a leisurely stroll around Oakham’s quaint streets and admire the town’s historic architecture, including the Buttercross and Oakham School.
+Then take a leisurely stroll around Oakham’s quaint streets and admire the town’s historic architecture, including the Buttercross and Oakham School buildings.

 Oakham is home to a lots of independent shops, pubs and restaurants.
 Sample a pork pie from nearby Melton Mowbray, or head to the Grainstore for some Rutland beer.